Series of Repetitions

 Dimensions: 22 x 28.5 in. per print

-From 1986 to 1987, Xu became intrigued with the concept of the print as an "indirect" painting, and its special quality of "multiplicity."
+From 1986 to 1987, Xu Bing became intrigued with the concept of the print as an "indirect painting,” and its special quality of "multiplicity."
 Five Series of Repetitions, which he started in 1986, took multiplicity as its conceptual starting point.
-Xu releasd this work, along with the copperplate print Stone Series.
-Slightly later the same year, he gathered his thoughts and creative experiences on printing in the article "New Explorations and re-recognition of Multiplicitous Painting."
+Xu released this work, along with the copperplate print Stone Series.
+Later in the same year, he gathered his thoughts and creative experiences on printing in the article, "New Explorations and re-recognition of Multiplicitous Painting."